peptides_direct

 WOLVERINE (BPC-157 + TB-500)regeneration

-The Wolverine Stack: BPC-157 (5mg) + TB-500 (5mg) combined in one vial.
+The Wolverine Stack: BPC-157 + TB-500 in equal parts in one vial (50/50: 10mg = 5mg each, 20mg = 10mg each).
 The most researched healing peptide duo for tissue repair, tendon recovery, and systemic regeneration.
-Janoshik-verified purity.
+Batch-specific Janoshik COA.

 Handling and Storage